Do you need more space for work and play?

 Why am I attached to this item?

-This can be a tough question.
-However, if answered honestly you will be able to let go of things more easily.
+This can be a tough question, however, if answered honestly you will be able to let go of things more easily.
 Does the item give you good or bad memories when you see it or hold it?
 How often do you interact with the item?
-It is fine to keep some special items like your first valentines card from your partner, your “first” wedding dress (really?) or your favourite childhood toy but where do we draw the line?
+It is fine to keep some special items like your first valentines card from your partner, or your favourite childhood toy but where do we draw the line?
 You need to set boundaries about what and how much you will keep.
-Items that you just can’t part with but you don’t need to use can go into a Self Storage unit.
+Items that you just can’t part with but you don’t need to use can go into a storage unit.
 You may wish to share these with your adult children one day.
 If you are unsure about an item then ask others for feedback like the ones you love.
 They will give you some honest answers and help you with the tough decisions.
 No matter how much space you create going through your stuff, it will be a walk down memory lane and a refreshing and cleansing experience.